 What will you see on your Antarctic cruise or tour journey?
 Sights change rapidly during the austral summer season.
 Local flora and fauna must pack a lot of living into these few warm months, so each cruise departure is, in effect, travelling to a different and ever changing Antarctica.
 November to early December offers the spectacular courtship rituals of penguins and seabirds, wildflowers on the Falklands and South Georgia, and the highest level of research activity.
 Mid-December to January see the emergence of penguin chicks and seal pups, escalating whale sightings, and longer days creating incredible light conditions for photography.
 February to March bring whale sightings at their best, blooming snow algae, and increasingly numerous fur seals on the Antarctic Peninsula.
 The wildlife of Antarctica has a lot to do during this short summer, penguins nest, chicks hatch and seals and whales make the most of abundant food stocks.
 Whether you visit at the beginning or end of the season there is always something to see.

 Though it isn't a passive destination, rest assured that travel to the Deep South doesn't require great physical exertion or feats of special fitness unless you book with an adventure tour company where things like kayaking, hiking or sleeping on a glacier are optional.

-If you are looking to travel to Antarctica in 2014, you may find that many of the January through March departures are almost sold out.
-There is still some space for November and December 2014, and remember that you can also book Antarctica cruises and tours early for the 2015 season.
+If you are looking to travel to Antarctica in 2014, many trips are sold out.
+November and December 2014 may have some limited availability, but remember that you can also book Antarctica cruises and tours for January through March 2015.